The $\beta$-Delaunay tessellation I: Description of the model and geometry of typical cells: Construction of -Voronoi and -Delaunay tessellations

-\begin{remark} It is easy to see that if a point process $\xi$ satisfies properties (P1) --- (P3) then with probability $1$ there is no non-empty Laguerre cells $C(x_0,\xi)$ with vanishing interior.
-First of all it follows from the last paragraph of the proof of Proposition 1 in \cite{Sch93} that every Laguerre cell with vanishing interior is a face of some other Laguerre cell with non-vanishing interior.
-Assume that there is a non-empty Laguerre cell $C(x_0,\xi)$ of dimension $k\leq d-2$ and assume that it coincides with a $k$-dimensional face of cells $C(x_1,\xi),\ldots, C(x_{d-k},\xi)$.
-If $k=0$ we have
+\begin{remark} It is easy to see that if the point process $\xi$ satisfies properties (P1) --- (P3) then with probability $1$ there is no non-empty Laguerre cell with vanishing interior.
+To see this, we again use the correspondence between the Laguerre tessellation $\cL(\xi)$ and the boundary of $P(\xi)$.
+First of all we note that every Laguerre cell with vanishing interior corresponds to a face $F$ of $P(\xi)$ with dimension $k\leq d-2$.
+Thus, there are at least $d-k$ facets of $P(\xi)$ containing $F$ and hence using the polarity relation between hyperplanes with respect to paraboloid $\Pi^+$ there are at least $d-k+1$ points in $\xi'$ lying on the same $(d-1-k)$-dimensional hyperplane.
+According to (P3) this happens with probability $0$. \end{remark}